tjoyner/ofvioletsandlicorice/chapter19.md

 Daniel looked at her and smiled.
 He shook his head.
 He said "True, and you don't always know why.
 It's something like the weather, perhaps.
 It gets cloudy.
 It gets sunny.
 There's rain.
 There's wind.
 You don't know why, and into what weather you'll pass through."

-"Sometimes a glance, a caress, is enough" said Nicole.
+"Sometimes a glance, a caress, is enough," said Nicole.

 "Also just a kiss.
 Just one..." said Daniel.

 <!-- Page 136 -->
 Nicole smiled at him, reached her hand toward the deck of cards.
 She took one and turned it over: it was the Queen of Hearts.
 She winked at him.
-She asked "Can I have a Coke?"
+She asked, "Can I have a Coke?"

 <div style="text-align: center">
 <a href="http://ofvioletsandlicorice.tumblr.com/post/129355307919/of-violets-and-licorice-table-of-contents">Table of Contents</a><br/>